Even Realities G1 brings holographic displays into everyday eyewear

 Design and workmanship

-Exceptionally inconspicuous design
+Exceptionally understated design

 Available variants and prices

-The Even G1 is available in Germany from 699 euros.
-It is offered in two basic forms - the classic G1 A and the newer G1 B - each in different colors such as gray, green and brown.
-Correction glasses are available for an additional 129-150 euros, although varifting glasses are also possible.
+The Even G1 is available in Germany starting at €699.
+It comes in two basic versions – the classic G1 A and the newer G1 B – each in various colors such as gray, green, and brown.
+Prescription lenses are available for an additional €129-150, including progressive lenses.

-Revolutionary Haos technology
+Revolutionary HAOS technology

 Holistic Adaptive Optical System